Contributed By Jones Walker LLP

 While such regulations have been adopted and are prevalent throughout Louisiana, they are most restrictive in the City of New Orleans and the Parish of East Baton Rouge.
 Although Louisiana is heavily industrialized, zoning regulations are also generally restrictive with regard to industrial uses.

-For commercial projects, it is customary to obtain a zoning endorsement in connection with the title policies issued for a particular project, which insures that the intended use and the proposed plans are permitted under the applicable zoning laws.
+For commercial projects, it is customary to obtain a zoning endorsement in connection with the title policies issued for a particular project, which insures that the intended use and the proposed plans are permitted under the applicable zoning laws as of the policy date.

 Louisiana Revised Statutes Annotated Section 33:5051 requires that real estate must be surveyed and platted before the owner can sell off lots or squares.
 An owner of land within a subdivision may not transfer a portion of a subdivided lot without approval from the planning commission of a plat of resubdivision.
 If a landowner attempts to transfer property that is not properly subdivided, state law provides for a monetary penalty, and the local parish or municipality may enjoin the transfer.
 There are restrictions on the use of property that is not properly subdivided; for example, a parish or municipality may withhold the issuance of a building permit.